 In the Calle-Mesa family the name of Inés is mentioned with the utmost respect.
 Her rumba songs, often created in collaboration with her son Julián, became part of the repertoire of Matanzas professional groups.

-Inés Mesa taught her children and grandchildren how to sing rumba.
-She was the one who formed his granddaughter Martha Mesa after being orphaned by his father at the age of nine, and as a natural part of her upbringing she bequeathed to her an entire arsenal of ancient rumbas.
-Martha still testifies to the songs created by her grandmother with Julián.
-Her father was inspired and took out the lyrics for a song; Inés helped him with the melody, taking as a reference the songs she knew from yesteryear, and likewise gave him others to be incorporated into the repertoire of Los Muñequitos de Matanzas.
+Agnes Table taught to sing rumba to his children and grandchildren.
+He was the one who trained his granddaughter Martha Mesa after losing her father at the age of nine, and as a natural part of her upbringing he bequeathed her an entire arsenal of old rumbas.
+Martha still bears witness to the songs created by her grandmother with Julián.
+His father was inspired and drew the lyrics for a song; Inés helped him with the melody, taking as a reference the songs he knew from long ago, and in the same way he gave him others to be incorporated into the repertoire of Los Muñequitos de Matanzas.

 Inés María Mesa was born on December 21, 1883.
 Although she did not marry Martín Gómez, four children were born from their consensual union.
 In her descendants we find rumba musicians who have played and sung in first-rate professional rumba groups.
 Her sons Julián and Juan (Bosco) Mesa were founders of Los Muñequitos de Matanzas, and her grandsons Enrique and Pedro Mesa have worked in the Afrocuba groups in Matanzas and Los Matanceros, respectively.

-Francisco Zamora (Minini), senior rumbero and director of the Afrocuba group in Matanzas, recognized the place that the Calle and Mesa sisters occupy in popular tradition.
-For him, “Yeya and Inés Mesa were the rumberas who sounded the most here […].
-On holidays, at home, it was not necessary to look for anyone from the street to form the rumba.
-When people came, the rumba was already formed by them.”
+Francis Zamora (minini), Major rumbero and director of the Afrocuba de Matanzas group, recognized the place occupied by the Calle and Mesa sisters in popular tradition.
+For him “Yeya and Inés Mesa were the rumba dancers who made the most noise here […].
+On holidays, at home, you didn't have to look for anyone from the street to form the rumba.
+When people came, the party was already formed by them.”